jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 **Tag and Chunk Text:**

-We can use the same Hansard sentense to demo some of the Tag and Chunk Text tools.
+We can use the same Hansard sentence to demo some of the Tag and Chunk Text tools.
 Cut and past it into the box and click the "Tag & Chunk”.
 This tool starts by tagging all of the tokens with different parts of speech and then extracts [noun phrase](<https://en.wikipedia.org/wiki/Noun_phrase>)s.
 The